waylonli/FINSABER/README.md

 conda activate finsaber
 pip install -r requirements.txt
 ```

+Note: it seems `pip` has issue with installing the `faiss` package.
+Please install it via anaconda.

 ### After Installation

 Rename `.env.example` to `.env` and set the environment variables.